-At least three credits, elementary level or higher, must be taken in each area: ballet, modern dance, and jazz.

-Any course in dance, speech, or theatre not already required in the option may be taken to fulfill the dance elective.
-MU 108 may also be acceptable.
+- At least three credits, elementary level or higher, must be taken in each area: ballet, modern dance, and jazz. - † ENGL 101, if needed, for ENGL 102/103 or general elective. - ‡ Course is repeated three times for credit. - Any course in dance, speech, or theatre not already required in the option may be taken to fulfill the dance elective.
+MUSC 108 may also be acceptable.